openmc-dev/plotter/README.md

 ## Batch Mode

-Plot view (`.pltvw`) files can be used to generate images from the command line without opening the plotter GUI.
+Plot view (`.pltvw`) files generated in interactive sessions (see [Saving and Exporting](#saving-and-exporting)) can be used to generate images from the command line without opening the plotter GUI.

 ```console
 $ openmc-plotter -b view1.pltvw view1.pltvw view1.pltvw